BACK

 What are the benefits of a Trust Port?

 Trust ports do not distribute profits and are encouraged to provide a “stakeholder dividend”.
-Falmouth Harbour Commissioners supports local events benefitting the wider community, previous examples include:
+Falmouth Harbour supports local events benefitting the wider community, previous examples include:

 • Sponsoring the Red Arrows event in support of Falmouth Week.